20 Things You Do Before Bed That Sabotage Your Sleep

 Use electronic devices

 This includes computers, laptops, cell phones, and just about any other electronic device that emits blue light.
 “Blue light upon striking your retina will shut down your normal production of the sleep hormone, melatonin, not only impairing your ability to fall asleep but also leaving you sleepy in the morning,” says Dr. Rosenberg.
 Once you are in bed, sleep experts advise not watching TV, but instead reading, stretching, meditating or praying, if that’s your preference.
 “Keep up this routine for three weeks and most people begin falling asleep without the TV and experience the uninterrupted sleep they deserve,” says Robert Oexman, DC, a chiropractor, and director of The Sleep to Live Institute.
+Here are the signs you might have smartphone anxiety.

 Having a serious conversation